What Each AI Platform Looks For: Platform-by-Platform Guide

 Crawler: GPTBot / ChatGPT-User

 ChatGPT favors authoritative, well-structured reference content.
-Branded domains are cited 11.1 points more than third-party sources (SE Ranking, 129K domains).
-Content updated within 30 days gets 3.2x more citations.
+Branded domains are recommended 11.1 points more than third-party sources (SE Ranking, 129K domains).
+Content updated within 30 days gets 3.2x more recommendations.

-What Adymus flags: Missing JSON-LD schemas, unclear business descriptions, no FAQ section, and content older than 30 days.
-Your ChatGPT score drops fast if schema markup is weak, since it carries 35% of the weight.
+Common issues: missing JSON-LD schemas, unclear business descriptions, no FAQ section, and content older than 30 days.

 4. Perplexity: Depth and Relevance